Perdoceo: History

+On July 16, 2024, Perdoceo Education Corporation announced that its expects to pay approximately $142 million to $144 million in cash at closing to acquire 100% ownership of the University of St. Augustine for Health Sciences.
+The Company expects to complete the acquisition in December 2024.

 Lawsuits, investigations, and controversies

 Career Education was investigated by the United States Securities and Exchange Commission for issues of non-compliance in 2005.
 On February 15, 2005, the company announced an adjustment related to an increase in the estimate for its allowance for doubtful accounts and a restatement for a change in revenue recognition method for its culinary and healthcare externships.
 In January 2008, CEC reported that the SEC has closed its investigation and will take no action against the company.

 A Department of Justice investigation began in 2004 and was terminated in April 2007, with the DOJ declining prosecution.

 In June 2005, the U.S. Department of Education prohibited CECO from expanding until it had resolved issues with financial statements and program reviews connected with its Collins College and Brooks College.
 In January 2007, the U.S. Department of Education lifted its restrictions on the company opening new schools or acquiring existing ones.
 Career Education's American InterContinental University was placed on probation in December 2005 with its accrediting agency, SACS.
 The probation status was reviewed after one year, in December 2006, and extended an additional 12 months.
 On December 11, 2007, CEC announced that SACS has removed AIU's probation and that the university's accreditation remains in good standing.

 Brooks College, a Career Education owned school, was the subject of an unfavorable examination of for-profit trade schools in the CBS news magazine 60 Minutes which focused on alleged misrepresentations by admission representatives to prospective students.
 A CBS producer with a hidden camera visited several Career Education schools in the New York area, including the Katharine Gibbs School.
 In January 2007, the New York State Education Department reported deficiencies at the Katharine Gibbs School's New York campus.
 The problems related to faculty qualifications and remedial course offerings.
 Career Education has since closed Katharine Gibbs School's New York campus.
 In June of the same year, Career Education announced its plan to close both campuses of Brooks College.

 California Culinary Academy, which was purchased by Career Education in 1999, was the subject of an unfavorable article in the San Francisco Weekly focusing on alleged misrepresentations and omissions made to prospective students to enroll them in the school.
 According to the Chronicle of Higher Education, a lawsuit was filed over the matter, which resulted in Career Education Corp. paying $10 million in settlement fees.